HasifAhmed/SweetDreams/README.md

 ![alt text](https://github.com/HasifAhmed/SweetDreams/blob/master/graph.png)

 Analysis: If one looks at our data, they can see that their is a constant linear change suggesting a positive correlation.
 One can also see that for each test case, the time is always less than n squared.
 By looking at the data, it seems more to align with O(nlogn).
+What should be noted is that we took the average of a 1000 test cases because often when running the program there may be sudden spikes in the data which we do not know how to explain or counter.